Azure/azure-sdk/_posts/client-lifetime-management.md

 # Lifetime management and thread-safety guarantees of Azure SDK clients

-When using Azure SDK client in high throughput applications it's important to know how to maximize the performance while keeping the code correct and bug-free.
+When using Azure SDK client libraries in high throughput applications, it's important to know how to maximize performance while keeping the code correct and bug-free.

 The main rule of Azure SDK client lifetime management is - treat clients as singletons.